EdmundStoner/LandingRate/README.md

 if the weight of the plane is more than the weight on the gear, the Gear G's will be under 1. if the aircraft weight is less the the force on the gear, the Gear G's will be more than 1.

 The math is pretty simple:
-#### .
-WEIGHT / GEAR-FORCE = G's.
+#### WEIGHT / GEAR-FORCE = G's.
-Am example of this would be that a landing of 2G's with a 1000 lb plane will be a force 2000 lbs applied to the gear.
+An example of this would be that a landing of 2G's with a 1000lb plane, will be a force of 2000lbs applied to the gear.

 To get a zip of the files, click [here](https://github.com/EdmundStoner/LandingRate/archive/refs/heads/main.zip).